microfundiv-lab/microfundiv-lab.github.io/index.md

 {% include section.html %}

 {% capture text %}
-Our research focus is on the study of the uncultured microbiome to better understand its role in human health and disease.
+Our research is focused on the study of the uncultured microbiome to better understand its role in human health and disease.
 We apply large-scale computational methods to obtain biological insights into the hidden bacterial and viral diversity within the intestinal microbiome.

 {%
   include link.html